morgosus/morgosus.github.io/_posts/programming/fitbit/2021-08-21-clockfaces-time-and-date.md

 }
 ```

 Next, we'll work on the clock itself.
-We'll need some variables to store the numeric values in... that's hours, minutes and seconds.
+We'll need some variables to store the numeric values in... that's hours, minutes, and seconds.
 Let's not worry about the date just yet.

-Keep in mind that you can freely omit the seconds and change the granularity to minutes if you do not need to display seconds or execute functions at second intervals.
+Remember that you can freely omit the seconds and change the granularity to minutes if you do not need to display seconds or execute functions at second intervals.
 That will give your app a tiny optimization boost.
-We'll be using the Date()[^3] object.
+We'll be using the `Date()`[^3] object.

 ```javascript
 clock.ontick = (evt) => {